Gashaka Gumti National Park: Climate

-The Gashaka Gumti National Park, situated in a local steppe climate, is characterized by minimal precipitation throughout the year.
+The Gashaka Gumti National Park, situated in a local steppe climate, is characterised by minimal precipitation throughout the year.
 The Köppen-Geiger classification categorizes its prevailing climate as BSh.
 Its proximity to the equator makes it challenging to distinctly delineate seasons, with January, February, June, July, August, September, October, November, and December being widely considered as the peak season for visitation.

-Statistical analysis places the average annual temperature at approximately 26.4 °C | 79.5 °F. The temperature variation throughout the year exhibits a range of 7.4 °C | 13.4 °F. The minimum temperature occurs in January at 16.1 °C | 61 °F, while the maximum is recorded in April and May at 38 °C | 100.3 °F. The monthly temperature averages, displayed in the table, offer insight into the seasonal variations.
+Statistical analysis places the average annual temperature at approximately 26.4 °C or 79.5 °F. The temperature variation throughout the year exhibits a range of 7.4 °C or 13.4 °F. The minimum temperature occurs in January at 16.1 °C or 61 °F, while the maximum is recorded in April and May at 38 °C or 100.3 °F. The monthly temperature averages, displayed in the table, offer insight into the seasonal variations.

-Annual precipitation in the national park amounts to 672 mm | 26.5 inches.
-The difference in precipitation between the driest (January) and wettest (August) months is notable, reaching 200 mm | 8 inches.
+Annual precipitation in the national park amounts to 672 millimetres or 26.5 inches.
+The difference in precipitation between the driest (January) and wettest (August) months is notable, reaching 200 milimetres or 8 inches.
 Rainfall is generally scarce, with January experiencing virtually no precipitation.
-Conversely, August is the wettest month with 130 mm | 5 inches of rainfall.
+Conversely, August is the wettest month with 130 milimetres or 5 inches of rainfall.

 Relative humidity fluctuates across the months, with August exhibiting the highest at 84%, while March records the lowest at 13%.
 August also sees the highest number of rainy days (14) compared to January, which experiences virtually none.
 This indicates a distinct wet season during August.

 Gashaka Gumti National Park experiences varying daily sunshine hours throughout the year.
 On average, April records the highest daily sunshine hours at approximately 10.93, accumulating to a total of 338.77 hours.
-In contrast, January has the lowest daily sunshine hours at 10.48, with a total of 314.44 hours.
-The yearly total of sunshine hours is 3515.25, averaging around 115.68 hours per month.